Health Care, doctors and medical provision

 Charles Bree who was at that time a doctor practising in Stowmarket bought some land in Stowupland.
 This land he left in his will to his wife Francis Elizabeth.
 Bree turns out to be an intriguing character.

 In April 1834 he took over the practice of J. F. Freeman in Stowmarket by arrangement with Freeman’s widow.
-The house he and his family lived in where he carried on his practice is now known as Strickland and what is now Stricklands Lane was known as Bree’s Lane later corrupted to Breeze Lane.

 It was probably at this time he became acquainted was Reverend Professor Henslow of the neighbouring parish of Hitcham.
 He was related by marriage to the John Edgar Rust of Abbots Hall Stowmarket.